Cart

 3. Holding the Device Too Far Away

-4. Using in Steam or Dusty Environments
+4. Using It in Steam or Dusty Environments

 5. Expecting Body Temperature Accuracy